U.S. auto sales begin recovery from March coronavirus drop -J.D. Power analysts

 Auto retail sales in the United States are beginning to recover from a massive slump in March due to the outbreak of the coronavirus and nationwide stay-at-home orders, according to analysts at research firm J.D.
 Power on Wednesday.
 Retail sales stabilized during the first two weeks of April and are now showing signs of recovery, the analysts said.

 J.D.
 Power, which receives extensive sales data from U.S. auto dealerships, compares actual sales to its pre-virus forecast for the industry.
-"For the week ending April 19, retail sales were down 48% from the pre-virus forecast, an improvement of 3 percentage points from the week ending April 12," the analysts said.
+"For the week ending April 19, retail sales were down 48% from the pre-virus forecast, an improvement of 3 percentage points from the week ending April 12," J.D.
+Power analyst Tyson Jominy said.
+Around 300,000 new vehicles were sold during the first 19 days of April.

+During March, sales in some areas with high infection rates, such as New York, declined by as much as 80%, the firm's data showed.
+But throughout the crisis, light duty pickup trucks proved the most resilient, with sales down only 16%.
+That is a boon to U.S. carmakers whose production plans show a growing reliance on ever-larger gas-powered vehicles which they can sell at higher profits.

+The analysts on Wednesday said sales in May would be critical for the auto industry, with several states relaxing stay-at-home restrictions and pent-up consumer demand flooding in to vehicle sales.
+Sales could also get a boost from incentives doled out by most carmakers to entice purchases.
+Many automakers, including Detroit's General Motors Co, Ford Motor Co and Fiat Chrysler Automobiles NV , offer 0% financing rates and deferred payment options for new car purchases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)